-I’ve been asked by many people for a Complaints BT number other than 150 or 151, so I decided to look on the net.
-I have found a number of BT Contact Numbers, and BT Complaints addresses.
+I’ve been asked by many people for a Complaints BT number other than 150 or 151, so I decided to do some research.
+I have found a number of BT Contact Numbers, and BT Complaints addresses which will help you.

 Complaints BT – Get straight through

 Here are a selection of BT Complaints numbers, addresses, and alternatives I found, some posted on forums.
 My advice is to type a letter in Word, save it and print it out, then send it to one or more addresses below using 1st class post.
 I’m sure you will get a response within a few days.
 Having saved your letter you can also try emailing it to the Complaints BT addresses below.

 The quality of information on this page depends on your feedback – if you find an effective way of complaining to BT, or an address or phone number to get through that I haven’t published, please share it with me and help hundreds of other desperate customers.

 British Telecommunications PLC

 I have helped so many distressed people by asking them to email the CEO of BT Retail, Gavin Patterson.

 NOTE: This is only for use once you have tried Sales 0800 800 150 or Faults 0800 800 151 and your complaint is unresolved.